morganney/tts-react/README.md

   marks?: PollySpeechMark[]
 }
 ```
 The `audio` property must be a URL that can be applied to [`HTMLAudioElement.src`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio#attr-src), including a [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs).
-If using `markTextAsSpoken` then you must also return the `marks` that describe the word boundaries. `SpeechMarks` have the same shape as the [Speech Marks used by Amazon Polly](https://docs.aws.amazon.com/polly/latest/dg/speechmarks.html), with the restriction that they must be of `type: 'word'`.
+If using `markTextAsSpoken` then you must also return the `marks` that describe the word boundaries. `PollySpeechMarks` have the same shape as the [Speech Marks used by Amazon Polly](https://docs.aws.amazon.com/polly/latest/dg/speechmarks.html), with the restriction that they must be of `type: 'word'`.

 ## Props